shemgp/wwwsqldesigner/README.md

 ## Usage in Laravel with PostgreSQL
 You may now use app to modify PostgreSQL databases used in Laravel.
 Just:
-1. Install Laravel a .env that points to a PostgreSQL database.
+1. Install Laravel with a .env that points to a PostgreSQL database.
 2. Checkout this repository into Laravel's `public` folder.
 3. Make sure that `apgdiff` is installed.
 4. Copy `backend/php-postgresql/sample.database.ini`